tiagohpf/as-2018-trab2/README.md

-# Calculation of PI with Client-Server architecture
+# Calculation of PI with Client-Server Architecture

 With the calculation of PI, a plataform is designed and developed using tactics of Software Architecture.
 The project follows the quality attributes of Availabiliy, Performance and Scalability. </br>
 Each client connects to one server with sockets and send it a request for execute the operation